-- Complete LTC eligibility determinations in a timely manner. - DHS has further reorganized its process for LTC case processing by adding a third LTC hub containing specifically trained caseworkers to handle LTC processing of applications, admissions, redeterminations, and changes.
+- Complete LTC eligibility determinations in a timely manner.
+DHS has further reorganized its process for LTC case processing and concentrating on training, including adding a 4th LTC hub.
+This should be operational by July of 2021.
+DHS also opened a LTC processing unit that assists with admissions and applications.
+All of the DHS LTC offices contain specifically trained caseworkers to handle LTC processing of applications, admissions, redeterminations, and changes.
 DHS and HFS continue to utilize a database of pending LTC applications and admissions to ensure applications and admissions are tracked based on age and status.
-This combination of efforts and the work of DHS management and staff have reduced the number of applications pending more than 90 days from over 10,000 in January 2014 to 5,389 in December 2017.
-Applications pending with the HFS Office of Inspector General for resource review were 1,048 in December 2017.
-DHS and HFS will continue to explore additional solutions to decrease LTC case processing timelines. - Assess feasibility of incorporating all information needed to determine eligibility for LTC services, including asset transfer and spousal impoverishment, into the State's Integrated Eligibility System (IES).
+HFS started automatic processing of transfer admissions in March 2020.
+This combination of efforts and the work of DHS management and staff have reduced the number of admissions pending more than 45 days from over 11,000 at the end of 2019 to less than 200 by the end of December 2020.
+Applications pending with the HFS Office of Inspector General for resource review were less than 300 the end of December 2020.
+DHS and HFS continue to work on systematic and operational solutions to decrease LTC case processing timelines. - Assess feasibility of incorporating all information needed to determine eligibility for LTC services, including asset transfer and spousal impoverishment, into the State's Integrated Eligibility System (IES).

 The State continues to explore both the technical and budgetary feasibility of incorporating more information into the online application system and working with the IES team to identify every opportunity to add increased usability for LTC applicants.
 The applicant continues to have the opportunity to upload required verifications with the electronic submission of the Application for Benefit Eligibility (ABE).
-Development of a partner portal continues to progress and will include the capability of a provider to upload required verifications pertinent to changes reported electronically.
+The ABE partner portal went live on February 14th, 2020.
+This provides an additional avenue for providers to upload redeterminations and verifications that are uploaded directly to an individual's/resident's case.
+The State has made several updates to IES which has improved application processing.
+The State continues to make updates to IES and ABE in order to better serve customers and providers.